Skip to main content

 Tips for family, friends and partners

-Stay positive and supportive when dealing with a friend or loved one's mental illness.
+Stay positive and supportive when dealing with a friend or loved one's mental health difficulties.
 Do not blame the person with schizophrenia or tell them to "pull themselves together".

-Friends and family should try to understand what schizophrenia is.
-They should learn how it affects people.
-You can provide emotional and practical support by encouraging treatment and support.
+Friends and family should try to understand what schizophrenia is and how it affects people.
+You can give emotional and practical support by encouraging treatment and support.

-Family therapy may be part of treatment.
-Family therapy can help with information and support for you and your family.
+Family support may be part of treatment.
+This can help with information and support for you and your family.

 You may also want to get support to cope with your own feelings.
-Several voluntary organisations provide help and support for carers.
+Find out about help and support for carers.

 What to say to someone who is going through a tough time